trebeljahr/trebeljahr.com/_pages/quotes.md

 > Never fool yourself and remember that you are the easiest person to fool.
 — Richard Feynman

-> The task of a man is not to see what lies dimly in the distance but to do what lies clearly at hand.
+> The task of a man is not to see what lies dimly in the distance but to do what lies at hand.
 — Thomas Carlyle

 > A human being is a part of the whole, called by us 'Universe', a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separate from the rest - a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.